 Available since indyco 4.3.0.0

-Opening a section allows you to view active filters, add them with the plus button at the top right, and remove them with the respective X button.
+Clicking the button opens a modal allows you to view active filters, add them with the plus button at the top right, and remove them with the respective X button.

 As soon as a filter is added, the Apply button will be disabled and a warning symbol will appear on the section indicating that the filter has unfilled fields.